onthebusiness/harelang.org/content/tutorials/introduction.md

       (which is not ordinarily considered an error) from "bufio::scanline", which is propagated through prompt to "main".
 If an I/O error were to occur here, it would be propagated similarly.

+      We can use any type as an error type if we wish.
+Some errors are an int or enum type containing an error code, or a struct with additional information like a client IP address or a line and column number in a file, and so on.
+We can also provide our own "strerror" functions which provide helpful error strings, possibly incorporating information stored in the error type.
 - title: Handling allocation failure
   sample: |
       TODO